GED vs HiSET – What Is Easier To Pass?

 Employers and Employability

 Today, most jobs, even at the entry level, require that you hold at least a high school or equivalent diploma.
-Your state-issued HSE diploma will show an employer that you have mastered career- and college-readiness skills and knowledge at a level similar to what they would expect of high school graduates.
+Your state-issued High School Equivalency diploma will show an employer that you have mastered career- and college-readiness skills and knowledge at a level similar to what they would expect of high school graduates.

 So your diploma demonstrates that you can function properly on the job, can grow in your skills and knowledge, and are ready to participate in training courses.